 Periods and Menopause

-- For others they are less regular or intermittent.
-You may skip a period for 2-3 months – possibly causing you to think you are pregnant
+- Perimenopause can make your period irregular or intermittent.
+Your cycle may lengthen so that your period is late or you may skip a period for 2-3 months – possibly causing you to think you are pregnant.

 My Second Spring E-book